nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 00_000_0
 ```

-Integer literals have a internal type *Int*, which is not directly referenceable by the user.
-The *Int* type supports integers of arbitrary size.
+Integer literals have type *LiteralInt*, which is not directly referenceable by the user.
+The *LiteralInt* type supports integers of arbitrary size.

 ## Float literals
 Float literals are strings matching: